pingcap/docs/develop/dev-guide-sample-application-java-spring-boot.md

 ---
 title: Connect to TiDB with Spring Boot
 summary: Learn how to connect to TiDB using Spring Boot.
 This tutorial gives Java sample code snippets that work with TiDB using Spring Boot.
+aliases: ['/tidbcloud/dev-guide-sample-application-spring-boot','/tidb/dev/dev-guide-sample-application-spring-boot']
 ---

 # Connect to TiDB with Spring Boot

-TiDB is a MySQL-compatible database.
-[Spring](https://spring.io/) is a popular open-source Java container framework, and in this document, we choose [Spring Boot](https://spring.io/projects/spring-boot) as the way to use Spring.
+TiDB is a MySQL-compatible database, and [Spring](https://spring.io/) is a popular open-source container framework for Java.
+This document uses [Spring Boot](https://spring.io/projects/spring-boot) as the way to use Spring.

-This document will demonstrate how to use TiDB along with [Spring Data JPA](https://spring.io/projects/spring-data-jpa) and [Hibernate](https://hibernate.org/orm/) as the JPA provider to accomplish the following tasks:
+In this tutorial, you can learn how to use TiDB along with [Spring Data JPA](https://spring.io/projects/spring-data-jpa) and [Hibernate](https://hibernate.org/orm/) as the JPA provider to accomplish the following tasks:

 - Set up your environment.
 - Connect to your TiDB cluster using Hibernate and Spring Data JPA.